Build a Homelab server using an old laptop

 VM_NET="10.10.10.0/24"

-# Clear old NAT rules (to prevent duplication)
+# Clear old NAT rules (prevent duplicates)

 iptables -t nat -F PREROUTING